CastawayIolly/rupersonaagent/FiD_dialogue/README.md

 # About

-This repository adapts the original FiD code (<https://github.com/facebookresearch/FiD>) to work for personolized dialogue generation
+This repository adapts the original FiD code (<https://github.com/facebookresearch/FiD>) to work for personolized dialogue generation.
+The code was changed to fit the new task where needed.

 ## Dependencies